 The Russian Blue’s first appearance in the public eye was in 1875 at the Crystal Palace in London, where fascinating specimens were displayed to the public.

-While the cat’s origins are murky before this point, it is believed they originated in the Archangel Isles in Russia and were eventually brought by ship to Europe.
+While this cat breed’s origins are murky before this point, it’s believed these beautiful cats originated in the Archangel Isles in Russia and were eventually brought by ship to Europe.

 The Maine Coon also has a mysterious origin.
 This is what we know so far…